-(c) leaves the vehicle in contravention of any traffic sign relating to that bay or area,
+(c) leaves the vehicle in contravention of any traffic sign relating to that bay or area, shall be guilty of an offence and liable to a fine not exceeding P20.

 (2) In relation to an offence under subsection (1), the reference in that subsection to the driver of a vehicle shall be construed as a reference to the person driving the vehicle at the time it was left in the parking bay or parking area.